The Stages Of Bread Making

 Get your ingredients weighed, bowls ready and the work area tidy.

 Autolyse is a process of combining the flour and water in a bread recipe and leaving them for around 10-60 minutes, sometimes longer.
 The levain can also be added or left out.
 The salt is usually omitted and added at the end, but some choose to add it for the autolyse for a different effect.

 The Autolyse method hydrates the gluten strands, allowing them to unwind and extend to form a strong gluten network.
 Naturally occurring enzymes activate and break starch into smaller sugars, ready to be processed by the yeast.
 Enzymes also break down some gluten proteins, making the dough more extensible (stretchy) after autolyse.

 Once the autolyse period ends, the remaining ingredients are introduced, and kneading begins.

 Further reading: Soaker or autolyse – what’s the difference?

 The three-pronged approach encourages the gluten structure to develop into a well-hydrated, strong structure that will retain gas.
-Good gas retention qualities are vital for good bread dough, and proper kneading is where it begins.
+Good gas retention qualities are vital for good bread dough.
+Proper kneading is where good dough begins.